elixir7/rpi_REST_API_dummy/README.md

 # Ultimaker3 API - CASE LAB
-Two main parts.
+Three main parts.
-  - **cmd.py** is a commandline interface which has CRUD (Create, Read, Update+, Delete) actions for setting up the printer farm.
+  - **cmd.py** is a commandline interface which has Add, Read, Update(not implemented), Remove actions for setting up the printer farm with authentification.
-  - **app.py** Runs a webserver with flask on python which is an API for getting useful information out of the printers.
+  - **app.py** Runs a webserver with flask on python which acts as an API for getting information out of the printers and sending html/css files to the user.
+  - **status_checker.py** Runs a loop which checks states on printers (running, idle, error) and changes colors accordingly.
+This is not dependant on app.py to run.

 ### HEADS UP
-This is Über early development, pre alpha.
-Will not work if you don't know what you are doing.
+This is early development.
+Will probably not work if you don't know what you are doing.

-### Requires
+### Requirements
-Everything runs on python 3.
+Everything runs on Python 3 with a couple packages.
 Install the following packages by running the command.
 ```sh
 $ pip3 install package-name
 ```
+  - **requests** HTTP-requests for humans
-  - **clint**
+  - **clint** Command Line Interface
-  - **werkzeug**
+  - **werkzeug** Chaching information
-  - **flask**
+  - **flask**  Web application framework for python
-  - **flask-restful**
+  - **flask-restful** Extension to flask for building REST-APIs

 ### Running the program
-In order to set up the machines and the server you must first configure via the CMD.
+In order to set up the printers and the server you must first run the configuration via the cmd (command line/terminal).
 Open up the terminal and change directory to this project, then run.
 ```sh
 $ python3 cmd.py
 ```
-Follow the steps until all machines are set up, then you can exit that application.
+Follow the steps (Add printer) until all machines are set up, then you can exit that application.

 Then start the statuschecker in a separate shell (keep it running) by running:
 ```sh